introlab/rendezvous/README.md

     $ pip install -r requirements.txt

-9 - If you add dependencies run the following command to add your dependency to requirements.txt:
+9 - If you add dependencies run the following command to add your new dependencies to requirements.txt:

     $ pip freeze > requirements.txt